 - Only use electric decorations that have been certified by an independent and nationally recognized testing laboratory.
 This includes light strands, pre-lit artificial Christmas trees, and other electrical or light-up holiday decorations.

 - Only use lights and other light-up holiday decorations as intended.
 This includes only using exterior lights outside and interior lights inside.

 - Inspect all light strands and other light-up decorations before using them.
 Check the light bulbs, power cords, and the plug for signs of wear or damage.
 Dispose of items with frayed wires, loose bulb connections, or broken plugs.

 - Use clips instead of nails when hanging stands of lights or other electrical decorations.
 This decreases the potential for damaging the wires and decreases the risk electrocution or fire.

-- Never leave lights or other electric decorations on unattended.
-This includes leaving Christmas trees and exterior lights on while sleeping.
+- Never leave lights or other electric decorations on while you are sleeping or not home.